tweedegolf/tweedegolf.github.io/README.md

 After updating the [sass](http://sass-lang.com/) stylesheet in the folder `css`, or after updating *bootstrap* or *fontawesome*, run the following command to generate the stylesheet:

     sass css/main.scss css/main.css

+## Static pages

+Static pages are added by creating .md files in the /_posts folder.
+These files MUST be named according to the format YEAR-MONTH-DAY-title.
+See `http://jekyllrb.com/docs/posts/` for more information.